 - ZAR 12,500* – Expert Witness Fee, per reserved trial date – to provide testimony in chief, or during cross-examination (added to Number 1, above).

-Therefore, the maximum rate you will ever pay is ZAR 12,500.00 per day, for our attendance at trial, excluding any direct additional costs, like travel, accommodation, toll fees, meals, etc.
+Therefore, the maximum rate you will ever pay is ZAR 15,000.00 per day, for my attendance at trial, excluding any direct additional costs, like travel, accommodation, toll fees, meals, etc.

-When it comes to billing for court proceedings, the costs are more easily determined as the work, commitment, time, duration, and location are fixed and predictable.
-In contrast, when we are retained to conduct an investigation in a particular matter, various elements of the case will influence the billing structure.
+In regard to the matter of billing for court proceedings, it is pertinent to note that the costs associated therewith are sometimes more easily determined, as the work, commitment, time, duration, and location might be fixed and predictable.
+In contrast, when I am retained to conduct an investigation in a particular matter, and engaged in ongoing criminal matters, or where there are complex evidence dynamics, various elements of the case will influence the billing structure.

-The following are the primary factors that we will take into consideration when preparing a quotation for our services in your matter:
+As such, the following are the primary factors that I will take into consideration when preparing a quotation for my services in your matter: